pedroth/nabladown.js/README.md

 `))
 ```

-The render function will produce a parsing tree (aka json object) and render will create html tree.
+The render function will produce a parsing tree (aka json object) and render will create a html tree.

-> parse: String -> Tree
+- `parse: String -> Tree`

-> render: Tree -> HTML
+- `render: Tree -> HTML`

 ## Language cheat sheet